daromaj/vac/README.md

 - Fixed getFormattedDate() in Message.java to parse and format timestamps from filenames.
 - Ensured all unit tests pass after manual and automated fixes.
 - Added reusable AudioPlayer with controls (progress bar, play/pause, timer) for greetings and recorded calls in Phase 8 of the plan.
+- Implemented audio control methods (pause, resume, seekTo, getCurrentPosition, getDuration) in AudioHandler.java for Phase 8.
+- Added UI controls for audio playback in MessagesActivity to address user feedback on visibility.